Yes, There Are Asset & Income Protection Strategies to Help You Pay for Skilled Care & Home Assistance Services and Then Qualify for Medicaid

 - Rental Income Property (subject to limiting conditions).

 - Qualifying Medicaid Annuities (a/k/a SPIA).
-This type of annuity is highly specialized and not available through most insurance companies but it is a devastating tool to protect a lot of your hard earned $$$.
+This type of annuity is highly specialized and not available through most insurance companies but it is a critical measure to protect a lot of your hard earned $$$.

-- Certain for profit businesses (assuming the business generates incomes).
+- Certain tools and equipment used for profit a businesses (assuming the business generates incomes).

 If an asset is not exempt, it will be counted as a resource for Medicaid purposes and therefore must be spent down.
-This means that New Jersey assumes the asset can be used to pay for long-term care.
+This means New Jersey assumes the asset can be used to pay for long-term care costs.
 Countable resources are basically anything of value that is not exempt.
 This includes, but is not limited to:

 - Bank accounts